loisgh/Hashmaps/README.md

 The class HashMap is an implementation of HashMap.
 HashMapTests is a suite of tests that put this class through its paces.
 This includes testing:
-* A hash clash.
+* hash clash.
-* A hash map resizing.
+* hash map resizing.

 The tests can be run in an ide or at the command line using: